CampusCompanionAPP/CampusCompanion/README.md

 `npx expo run:i`
 thus, if you render them on web browser, it may look different.

+Moreover, I deliberately set to Home page as the first page to test the app.

 ### Current Features the repo has

 - sign-in